olivluca/combi_d/protocol/README.md

 I don't have a CP Plus, so I obtained this data from my own experimentations based on the TrumaLogs found in [the WomoLin repository](https://github.com/muccc/WomoLIN), the spreadsheet available in the [Truma Inetbox Reverse Engineering repository](https://gitlab.womolin.de/public-repository/truma-inet-box-reverse-engineering) and the invaluable help from the kind people on the [Womo_Lin telegram channel](https://t.me/Womo_Lin).

-The information herein may be inaccurate so be carefult if you try to hack your Combi, it's an expensive device and I don't assume any responsibility for any damage it may cause.
+The information herein may be inaccurate so be careful if you try to hack your Combi, it's an expensive device and I don't assume any responsibility for any damage it may cause.

 ## Missing things